Skip to main content

 A sophisticated analysis of hormonal protocols and their long-term cardiovascular impact requires moving beyond epidemiological data and into the realm of molecular biology and vascular physiology.
 The central arena for this interaction is the arterial endothelium.

 The response of endothelial cells to hormonal signaling is not static; it is profoundly influenced by the age of the cell and its surrounding inflammatory milieu.
-This cellular context is the mechanistic underpinning of and explains the divergent outcomes observed in major clinical trials.
+This cellular context is the mechanistic underpinning of the timing hypothesis and explains the divergent outcomes observed in major clinical trials.

 The primary mediators of estrogen’s vascular effects are two distinct nuclear hormone receptors ∞ Estrogen Receptor Alpha (ERα) and Estrogen Receptor Beta (ERβ).
 Both are expressed in endothelial cells and vascular smooth muscle cells.
 ERα appears to be the dominant player in mediating the protective vascular effects of estrogen.